Dual-Career Couples on the Academic Job Market (2021-2024)

 Food Allergy Clinical Trials (2020-2023)

 I have launched a new qualitative research project focused on clinical trials for food allergies, especially peanut allergy.
 Funded by the National Institute of Allergy & Infectious Diseases (NIH), this three-year project is called “Exploring the Ethical Dimensions of Peanut Allergy Immunotherapy Research.”
-This project’s objective is to identify empirically the on-the-ground ethical challenges that emerge in pediatric peanut immunotherapy clinical trials.
-To do so, the project will: (1) document how stakeholders—investigators, caregivers, adolescents, patient advocates, FDA officers, and pharmaceutical company representatives—define and understand acceptable risks and benefits from peanut immunotherapy, both in terms of research protocols and the eventual products to be used in clinical practice.
+Using ethnographic research methods, the project investigates the on-the-ground ethical challenges that emerge in these clinical trials.
+In particular, the project explores how stakeholders—investigators, caregivers, adolescents, patient advocates, FDA officers, and pharmaceutical company representatives—define and understand acceptable risks and benefits from food allergy treatments, both in terms of research protocols and the eventual products to be used in clinical practice.
 The project’s empirical findings will then be mobilized to develop a framework for the ethical conduct of peanut allergy clinical trials that attends to the myriad interests that drive biomedical research, including the search for therapies that meaningfully improve the lives of children with food allergies, the need to design and conduct clinical trials to meet the regulatory standards required by the FDA for the approval of products, and the commercial context in which investigators and companies have financial conflicts of interest that motivate the successful development of new therapies.
 Findings from this project will also be used in my new book project, provisionally titled “Challenging Allergies: The Search for a Magic Bullet for Pediatric Food Allergies" and is funded by the National Library of Medicine (2023-2026).

 With funding from the National Institute of General Medical Sciences (NIGMS), I conducted a five-year qualitative study designed to explore the participation of healthy volunteers in Phase I clinical trials.
 We called the project HealthyVOICES or “Healthy Volunteers On their Involvement and Clinical Experiences in Studies.”
 Rather than simply focus on why healthy people decide to participate in clinical trials, this project examined how these individuals participate in Phase I trials.
 Our primary questions were: